TimGuiteDiamond/topaz/README.md

 ### Prerequisites

+####Software
 To install this software you will need:

+* pytest
+* argparse

-It is important to have already installed ccp4, CCP4Dispatchers and iotbox before running this program.
+These should all be installed (or already were installed) when the environment is setup (see Installing).
+However, you will need to have already installed ccp4 before runing this program.

+####Data
+To run the program the directories must have a certain setup, an example of this set up is included in the exampledir directory under the tests directory.
+In here is an example of the layout of directories that the program requires.

+The datafiles required per protein are:
+  * A .phs or .pha file - contains experimental data
+  * A simple\_xia2\_to\_shelxcode.log file - contains Best space group info
+  * A AUTOMATIC\_DEFAULT\_free.mtz file - contains cell dimension and symmetry group

 ### Installing

 To get a development env running first download the package.
-Then go to the directory containing setup.py and type the following into the command line.
+Then load ccp4, then go to the directory containing setup.py and type the following into the command line.

 ```
-> module load ccp4
+> export Path=$PATH:/<your-ccp4-installation>
 > ccp4-python setup.py develop --user
 ```

-... (also not working...)

 ### How to use

-The program is run by calling running from the command line.
+The program is run by calling RunTopaz from the command line.
 The program must be called using CCP4python.

 The arguments required are as follows:

 * --out1: Location to save maps before tessalation
 * --out2: Location to save maps after tessalation